-2018 was so far a turbulent year considering the liquidity concern of the entire Banking/FI industry.
+2018 was so far a turbulent year considering the liquidity concern of the entire Banking/Fl industry.
 Treasury Division of LankaBangla Finance played a crucial role regarding understanding of the market, managing fund effectively, and ensuring liquidity by prudent contingency and backup plan.

 Treasury relentlessly catered the demands of business and serviced all of its debts despite of having high volatility in deposit mobilization that predominantly occurred for the high demand of deposit among the Banking/FI community.
-Cash management has played a pivotal dependencies by sourcing core deposit products, and balancing the in channelling all the cash flows of the company in a very effective and efficient way, so that optimum utilization of fund is achieved throughout the year.
+Cash management has played a pivotal role in channelling all the cash flows of the company in a very effective and efficient way, so that optimum utilization of fund is achieved throughout the year.
 We have been able to implement most of the sophisticated cash management tools through the online system like BEFTN, RTGS, DDI etc. Notwithstanding rising interest trend, the WACB of LBFL was very much close to overall COFI during the 2018, which only happened for exercising optimum borrowing mix.